miku/nntour/README.md

         [1, 1, 1]])
 ```

-One nice property of neural nets is the asymmetry between training and
+One nice property of neural nets is the asymmetry between training time and
-testing.
+testing time.
 It can take weeks to train a complicated neural network, but
-milliseconds to use it, once we have some weights.
+milliseconds to use it, once we have a set of weights.

 For the state-of-art [ImageNet](http://image-net.org/) competitions, you can
 find weight files on the [internet](http://pjreddie.com/darknet/imagenet/).